Parco delle Cascine: History

-The last relevant monument built in the Cascine Park was the Monumento all'Indiano a monument realised by the English sculptor Fuller in honour of the young Indian (Maratha) prince His Highness Rajaram II, Maharaja of Kolhapur, who suddenly died while visiting Florence in 1865.
+The last relevant monument built in the Cascine Park was the Monumento all'Indiano a monument realised by the English sculptor Fuller in honour of the young Indian (Maratha) prince Rajaram Chhatrapati, Maharaja of Kolhapur, who suddenly died while visiting Florence in 1865.

 The amphitheatre was named in March 2015 after a well-known son of Florence, Ernesto de Pascale, music journalist and blues-rock musician who died 2011.

 Description

 Vittorio Emanuele II Monument, once in Piazza della Repubblica.

 A number of meadows of different extension, sometimes limited by wooded areas, are situated in the park: their names are Tinaia, del Quercione, delle Cornacchie.
 Other smaller meadows are situated within gardens or squares.
 Wooded areas cover more than 35 hectares.
 The total number of trees situated in the park is about 19.000.

 The secular human presence radically modified flora, reducing its natural self-renovation.

 Centuries-old English oaks, elms, maples and ashes are slowly being replaced by spontaneous vegetation, represented by acacias, trees of heaven, elders, ivy, pines and nettle trees.
 The highest level of species assortment can be found in the western part of the park, while in the eastern part, nearer to the city centre, mainly lindens and oaks are diffused.
 A botanically relevant arboretum is situated in the garden of the Scuola di Guerra Aerea (School of Air War).

 The strength and luxuriance of plants show the fecundity of soil and the presence of a good water reserve, communicating with the Arno bed.
 Long hedges, selected to resist to dryness and to shady positions, are present everywhere in the park (their overall length is about 30 km).

 The central part of the park is characterised by a monumental complex, situated in Piazzale delle Cascine, dominated by the Palazzina Reale, and its bordering areas, including Piazzale Kennedy with its circular fountain.

 The Piazza Vittorio Veneto, with the Vittorio Emanuele II bronze statue, represents the monumental entrance of the park.
 The statue was once situated in the centre of Florence, Piazza della Repubblica, and was moved in the actual position in 1932.
 The square, along with the bordering Giardino della Catena, is decorated with impressive trees (pines, plane trees, Ginkgo Biloba, oaks, horse chestnuts and cedars).
 This variety of species gives to the area the autumn colourfulness typical of Italian style gardens.

 The park hosts a number of civil and sport infrastructures, such as tennis and football fields, a velodrome, shooting and archery fields, two hippodromes, a public swimming pool, the School of Air War, a visiting centre, police offices, the Faculty of Agronomy, and a public school.

 Since 2010 the Line T1 of the tramway of Florence has a stop in the park, in Viale degli Olmi, which improves accessibility in the area for visitors arriving from the city centre (Stazione SMN) or from Scandicci.